 At the very latest, most students should take an SAT or ACT by spring of junior year - but again, probably sooner.
 As you may know, most kids take the test 2 or 3 times before they're done.

 The Bottom Line

 Before deciding on an important - and expensive - service like SAT and ACT prep, consult with a real expert.
-Matt, Blake, and I have all been doing this for more than 10 years, and Bronte has for more than 7.
-We're happy to advise you on a smart, efficient, test prep strategy.
+Matt, Blake, Kaitlin, and I have all been doing this for many years and are happy to help.